 You’ll make your connections in the electrical area.
-There are four wires that we use in those connections: a white or yellow wire, a brown wire, a black wire, and a brown-and-white wire.
-You can make a connection using one of two configurations: 3 wire and 4 wire.
+We use four wires in those connections: a white or yellow wire, a brown wire, a black wire, and a brown-and-white wire.
+You can make a connection using one of two configurations: three-wire and four-wire.

 It’s worth noting that the brown-and-white wire is the same as the white/yellow wire, as they connect inside the motor.
-That’s why you can let the brown-and-white wire go unused in a 3 wire configuration.
+That’s why you can let the brown-and-white wire go unused in a three-wire configuration.